-- · Active Faults These are faults that have been triggered since the key switch was last turned to the ON position. - Stored Faults These are faults that are no longer active.
+- Active Faults These are faults that have been triggered since the key switch was last turned to the ON position. - Stored Faults These are faults that are no longer active.
 These faults have not been triggered since the key switch was last turned to the ON position.
 They were active at one time but were stored when the key switch was turned to the OFF position sometime in the past.

-These faults can be read from the MIL located on the rear of the vehicle's seat frame.
-The MIL can be viewed through the opening between the rear of the center console and the refresher unit.
+These faults can be read from the MIL located under the seat.
 A series of flashes indicates each fault code.
 A description of how to read codes from the MIL is detailed below.
 More information about each fault can be obtained from a service technician with the proper equipment.